-The impressionist artists were not trying to paint a realistic picture, but an ‘impression’ of what the person, object or landscape looked like to them.
-(This is why they are called impressionists).
-They wanted to capture the movement and life of what they saw and show it to us as if it is happening before our eyes.
+The thing is, impressionist artists were not trying to paint a reflection of real life, but an ‘impression’ of what the person, light, atmosphere, object or landscape looked like to them.
+And that’s why they were called impressionists!
+They tried to capture the movement and life of what they saw and show it to us as if it were happening before our eyes.

 Work at the same time on sky, water, branches, ground, keeping everything going on an equal basis...Don't be afraid of putting on colour...Paint generously and unhesitatingly, for it is best not to lose the first impression.

 Berthe Morisot became a successful artist but her family did not encourage her to paint professionally.

 American artist Mary Cassatt joined the impressionists for some of their later exhibitions in Paris.
 She was determined to be a successful artist.
 In the United States she wasn’t allowed to paint from live models because she was a woman.

 Artists in other parts of the world were also inspired by this idea of capturing scenes of everyday life.
 This is a painting by a British artist called Philip Wilson Steer.